Shinko Asian Pear flowers

 An attractive asian pear variety, this upright, spreading tree produces delicious, golden-brown fruit in late summer; flowers profusely in early spring; presents a striking orange-red fall display

-Shinko Asian Pear is a small tree that is commonly grown for its edible qualities.
+Shinko Asian Pear is a small tree that is typically grown for its edible qualities.
 It produces brown round pears (which are botanically known as 'pomes') with white flesh which are usually ready for picking in late summer.
 The pears have a sweet taste and a juicy texture.

 The pears are most often used in the following ways: